blecktita/GenAI-TradeEducator-Copilot/README.md

-# Financial Research Q&A Application
+# Fin Q&A streamlit Application
-A comprehensive Question and Answer application powered by Retrieval-Augmented Generation (RAG), leveraging a knowledge base of financial research papers.
  This project allows users to ask questions related to trading strategies and behavioral finance and receive accurate, context-aware answers.

 ## Setup Instructions
 ### Prerequisites